maxrchung/hisoyakani/README.md

 # Hisoyakani

 "Hisoyakani" by Lamp.
-This is a music video project that converts a Blender 3D animation to osu! storyboard using Blender Python and TypeScript scripts.
+This is a osu! storyboard project that converts a Blender 3D animation to osu! format using Blender Python and TypeScript scripts.
 Inspired by robin's [osu! storyboard demo](https://www.youtube.com/watch?v=bOGJWGJOMOk).

 ## Video